lucianpls/QB3/README.md

     0b1011111

-The result encoding size will use 2 +3 +1 +7 = 13 bits, instead of the 16 + 2 = 18 bits required to just store the value.
+The encoded value size will use 2 +3 +1 +7 = 13 bits, instead of the 16 + 2 = 18 bits required to just store the quad value.
 For 3 bit code words with a non-uniform byte, the encoding takes 12 bits, or only 5 bits if both halves of the quad are uniform.

 - Alternate tertiary encoding